Snoop Dogg: 1998–2006: Signing with No Limit and continued success

 In 2002, he released the album Paid tha Cost to Be da Bo$$, on Priority/Capitol/EMI, selling over 1,310,000 copies.
 The album featured the hit singles "From tha Chuuuch to da Palace" and "Beautiful", featuring guest vocals by Pharrell.
-In the same year, he featured in the remix of Welcome to Atlanta by Jermaine Dupri.
+In the same year, he featured in the remix of "Welcome to Atlanta" by Jermaine Dupri.
 By this stage in his career, Snoop Dogg had left behind his "gangster" image and embraced a "pimp" image.

-In June 2004, Snoop signed to Geffen Records/Star Trak Entertainment, both distributed by Interscope Records; Star Trak is headed by producer duo the Neptunes, which produced several tracks for Snoop's 2004 release R&G (Rhythm & Gangsta): The Masterpiece.
+In June 2004, Snoop Dogg signed to Geffen Records/Star Trak Entertainment, both distributed by Interscope Records; Star Trak is headed by producer duo the Neptunes, which produced several tracks for Snoop's 2004 release R&G (Rhythm & Gangsta): The Masterpiece.
 "Drop It Like It's Hot" (featuring Pharrell), the first single released from the album, was a hit and became Snoop Dogg's first single to reach number one.
 His third release was "Signs", featuring Justin Timberlake and Charlie Wilson, which entered the UK chart at No. 2.
 This was his highest entry ever in the UK chart.
 The album sold 1,730,000 copies in the U.S. alone, and most of its singles were heavily played on radio and television.
 Snoop Dogg joined Warren G and Nate Dogg to form the group 213 and released The Hard Way in 2004.
 Debuting at No.4 on the Billboard 200 and No.1 on the Top R&B/Hip-Hop Albums, it included the single "Groupie Luv".
 Snoop Dogg appeared in the music video for Korn's "Twisted Transistor" along with fellow rappers Lil Jon, Xzibit, and David Banner.

 Snoop Dogg appeared on two tracks from Ice Cube's 2006 album Laugh Now, Cry Later, including "Go to Church", and on several tracks on Tha Dogg Pound's Cali Iz Active the same year.
 His song "Real Talk" was leaked on the Internet in the summer of 2006 and a video was later released on the Internet.
 "Real Talk" was dedicated to former Crips leader Stanley "Tookie" Williams and a diss to Arnold Schwarzenegger, the governor of California.
-Two other singles on which Snoop made a guest performance were "Keep Bouncing" by Too $hort (also with will.i.am of the Black Eyed Peas) and "Gangsta Walk" by Coolio.
+Two other singles on which Snoop Dogg made a guest performance were "Keep Bouncing" by Too $hort (also with will.i.am of the Black Eyed Peas) and "Gangsta Walk" by Coolio.

 Snoop's 2006 album Tha Blue Carpet Treatment debuted on the Billboard 200 at No.5 and sold over 850,000 copies.
 The album and the second single "That's That Shit" featuring R. Kelly were well received by critics.
 In the album, he collaborated in a video with E-40 and other West Coast rappers on the single "Candy (Drippin' Like Water)".